Brenomatias/Brenomatias/README.md

 ### Hi there 👋
 💬 I’m an environmental engineer going through a career change, migrating to web development.
 I am familiar with coding front-end, but back-end and data are the areas I enjoy the most.
-Here you'll find my studie annotations, learning projects and personal projects code.
+Here you'll find my study annotations, learning projects and personal projects codes.

 📫 How to reach me: